Abstract

 Cell and Bacterial culture

-EPEC infection of HeLa cells
+EPEC infection of cells

 Ca2+ imaging

 HeLa cells were seeded onto 25 mm-diameter glass coverslips.
 Cells were preloaded with the fluorescent indicator dye Cal-520 (AAT #21130) for 30 minutes at room temperature, followed by two PBS washes and one time with DMEM.
 And placed coverslips, imaging was performed in an observation chamber in DMEM without phenol red, supplemented with 25 mM HEPES.
 Following a 3-minute baseline acquisition, add the required bacteria strains and OD600 into the chamber.
 Following a 10-minute incubation at room temperature to allow bacterial attachment.
-Imaging was then carried out at 35°C using a Nikon Eclipse TE200 inverted fluorescence microscope with a 60× objective for 1h of infection.
+Imaging was then carried out at 35°C to allow for bacterial type III secretion, using a Nikon Eclipse TE200 inverted fluorescence microscope with a 60× objective for 1h of infection.
 Fluorescence signals were acquired 485 nm with excitation and 535 nm emission parameters.
 Image control and data acquisition were managed by Simple32 software (Compix Inc.), depending on the experiment requirement, imaging at 22ms, 57ms or 10 sec acquisition intervals.
 3 μM of Histamine and 2 μM of ionomycin were applied to check the ability of cells to show calcium response.
 Images were captured using a CMOS camera (Hamamatsu) and analyzed using the same software.

-Immunofluorescence analyses
+Immunofluorescence analysis

 Modelling